Bursty or heavy? The surprise of bright Population III systems in the Reionization era: The redshift Pop III UVLF

-In Figures~\ref{fig:PopIII_UVLF_ref} and ~\ref{fig:PopIII_UVLF_corner_ref}, we demonstrate that a ``\textsc{Bursty}'' Pop~III star-formation model (assuming $\sigmaUV = 1.5$)\footnote{See Appendix~\ref{app:further_modeling} for a more extended discussion of the values of $\sigmaUV$ explored for this study.} can fit the data even with Pop~III stars still confined within molecular-cooling halos.
-Although the latter picture requires significantly larger stochasticity parameters than the constraints inferred from the UVLF at $z \approx 6.5$ ($\sigma_\mathrm{UV} \approx 0.7$, \citealt{Munoz_2023, Shuntov_2025}), such high values may not be unreasonable for this subdominant stellar population.
+Although the ``\textsc{Bursty}'' picture requires significantly larger stochasticity parameters than the constraints inferred from the UVLF at $z \approx 5.6 - 6.6$ ($\sigma_\mathrm{UV} \approx 0.7$, \citealt{Munoz_2023, Shuntov_2025}), such high values may not be unreasonable for this subdominant stellar population.
 In fact, Pop~III formation -- especially at late times -- is likely a more sporadic phenomenon (see e.g. \citealt{Venditti_2023}).
 Moreover, low-metallicity, Pop~III-forming clumps could more closely resemble higher-$z$ galaxies, which have been postulated to host highly stochastic star formation to account for the unexpected abundance of UV-bright sources at $z \gtrsim 10$.
 Particularly, values up to $\sigma_\mathrm{UV} \sim 3$ are in agreement with the observed UVLF at $z \gtrsim 10$ (\citealt{Finkelstein_2023, Perez-Gonzalez_2023, Harikane_2023, Donnan_2024}, see e.g. figures~2 and~3 of \citealt{Munoz_2023}), which would be largely consistent with our ``\textsc{Bursty}'' model.
 A mass-dependent stochasticity, with burstier low-mass halos due to their shallow potential well (in line with the prediction of hydrodynamical simulations, e.g., \citealt{Sun_2023}), can explain such an increase in $\sigmaUV$ up to $z \sim 12$ \citep{Gelli_2024}: in this model, a $\sigmaUV \gtrsim 1.5$ is assumed at $\Mh \sim 10^8 ~\Msun$, i.e., close to the atomic-cooling threshold at our redshifts of interest.